dalek-cryptography/bulletproofs/docs/notes.md

 Proving statements about arithmetic circuits gates
 --------------------------------------------------

-TODO: explain multiplication gate of fan-in 2, and how it relates to this equation:
+One type of gate in an arithmetic circuit is a multiplication gate of fan-in 2, which takes two input values and multiplies them to get an output value.
+If for all of the multiplication gates in a circuit, \\(\textbf{a}\_L\\) is the vector of left inputs, \\(\textbf{a}\_R\\) is the vector of right inputs, and \\(\textbf{a}\_O\\) is the vector of outputs, then the following equation will represent the relationship between the inputs and outputs of all the multiplication gates in the circuit:

 \\[
 \textbf{a}\_L \circ \textbf{a}\_R = \textbf{a}\_O
 \\]

-TODO: explain other gates, and how they can be expressed as linear constraints, and how those relate to this equation:
+Other types of gates in arithmetic circuits are constant multiplication gates and addition gates.
+A constant multiplication gate can be represented by a constant multiplied by an input, and an addition gate can be represented by the addition of two or more inputs.
+All of the constant multiplication gates and addition gates in a circuit can be represented as a collection of linear constraints, as expressed in the following equation:

 \\[
 \textbf{W}\_L \cdot \textbf{a}\_L +